Activist Mandingo Osceola Tshaka dies

 Tshaka went on to advocate for the site’s recognition as a burial ground and for the playground’s removal as early as 1991, and, in 1996, the city nixed its plan to redo the playground when an archeologist confirmed it was a burial ground.

-Though the playground was ultimately completed in 2006, state Sen. John Liu (D-Bayside), then on the City Council, worked with Tshaka to come to a compromise: The playground would remain there, but it would be renamed in the burial ground’s honor and a memorial would be built.
-That memorial was, at long last, completed last year.
+Though the playground was ultimately completed in 2006, that only came after a compromise was reached in 2003: The playground would remain there, but it would be renamed in the burial ground’s honor and a memorial would be built.

+When an official recognition ceremony of the site was held, Tshaka arrived on a motorized wheelchair he had ridden from Bayside, former Queens Chronicle Managing Editor Liz Rhoades recalled.

-Robbie Garrison, co-chair of the Olde Towne of Flushing Burial Ground Concervency, worked closely with Tshaka for many years, and remembers him as “absolutely fantastic and wonderful.”
+Robbie Garrison, co-chair of the Olde Towne of Flushing Burial Ground Conservancy, worked closely with Tshaka for many years, and remembers him as “absolutely fantastic and wonderful.”

 “This man caught on to something that has been going on in New York for many, many years,” she told the Chronicle.

 According to Euler, Tshaka had been in a nursing facility for several years.
-His family told both Garrison and Euler that just last week, he had appeared lucid and in good spirits on a Zoom call.
-He died in his sleep Tuesday afternoon.
+His family told both Garrison and Euler that just days before his death, he had appeared lucid and in good spirits on a Zoom call.
+He died in his sleep last Tuesday afternoon.

 Considering that the memorial for the burial ground was officially unveiled in November, Garrison feels that, in some way, the timing of Tshaka’s death is fitting: “It was almost like he was saying to himself, ‘Well, my job is done.’”